wxu-ml/wxu-ml.github.io-2/_pages/about.md

 - *2011.09 - 2015.06*, <a href="https://en.scu.edu.cn/"><img class="png" src="/images/SCU_logo.png" width="20pt"></a> B.E., Sichuan University, Chengdu, China.

 # 🔥 News
-- *2024.03*: &nbsp;🎉🎉🎉 One paper was accepted by Information Science 2024.
-Congratulations to Yong!
 - *2023.12*: &nbsp;🎉🎉🎉 One paper was accepted by AAAI 2024.
 Congratulations to Haoran!

 # ✏️ Call for Paper